hutchinson/Network/README.md

 Network
 =======
-In one sentence:

-    Network is a network visualiser which displays host-to-host communication observed through pcap live capture.
+In one sentence `Network is a network visualiser which displays host-to-host communication observed through pcap live capture.`

 Building
 ========